Church Fathers: Modern positions

+Catholicism

-In the Catholic Church, the patristic era is believed to have passed, and John of Damascus is most commonly considered to be the last of the Fathers, although occasionally St. Bernard of Clairvaux has been named; however, the Church does grant the similar title of Doctor of the Church to notable post-patristic saints who made significant contributions to Catholic theology or doctrine.
+In the Catholic Church, the patristic era is believed to have passed.
+On account of their proximity to ancient sources and particular way of doing theology, John of Damascus and Bernard of Clairvaux are among those considered to be the last of the Church Fathers.
+However, the Church does grant the similar title of Doctor of the Church to notable post-patristic saints who have made significant contributions to Catholic theology or doctrine.

+Eastern Orthodoxy

 The Eastern Orthodox Church does not consider the age of Church Fathers to be over and includes later influential writers up to the present day.
 The Orthodox view is that men do not have to agree on every detail, much less be infallible, to be considered Church Fathers.
-Rather, Orthodox doctrine is determined by the consensus of the Holy Fathers—those points on which they do agree.
+Rather, Orthodox doctrine is determined by the consensus of the Holy Fathers: those points on which they do agree.
 This consensus guides the church in questions of dogma, the correct interpretation of scripture, and to distinguish the authentic sacred tradition of the Church from false teachings.

+Protestantism

-The original Lutheran Augsburg Confession of 1530, for example, and the later Formula of Concord of 1576–1584, each begin with the mention of the doctrine professed by the Fathers of the First Council of Nicaea.
+The original Lutheran Augsburg Confession of 1530 and the later Formula of Concord of 1576–1584, both begin with the mention of the doctrine professed by the Fathers of the First Council of Nicaea.

-Though much Protestant religious thought is based on sola scriptura (the principle that the Bible itself is the ultimate authority in doctrinal matters), the first Protestant reformers, like the Catholic and Orthodox churches, used the theological interpretations of scripture set forth by the early Church Fathers.
+Though much Protestant theology is based on sola scriptura (the principle that the Bible itself is the ultimate authority in doctrinal matters), the first Protestant reformers, like the Catholic and Orthodox churches, used the theological interpretations of scripture set forth by the early Church Fathers.

 John Calvin's French Confession of Faith of 1559 states, "And we confess that which has been established by the ancient councils, and we detest all sects and heresies which were rejected by the holy doctors, such as St. Hilary, St. Athanasius, St. Ambrose and St. Cyril."

 The Scots Confession of 1560 deals with general councils in its 20th chapter.
-The Thirty-nine Articles of the Church of England, both the original of 1562-1571 and the American version of 1801, explicitly accept the Nicene Creed in Article VII.
+The Thirty-nine Articles of the Church of England, both the original of 1562–1571 and the American version of 1801, explicitly accept the Nicene Creed in Article VII.
 Even when a particular Protestant confessional formula does not mention the Nicene Council or its creed, its doctrine is nonetheless always asserted, as, for example, in the Presbyterian Westminster Confession of 1647.
 Many Protestant seminaries provide courses on patristics as part of their curriculum, and many historic Protestant churches emphasize the importance of tradition and of the fathers in scriptural interpretation.
 Such an emphasis is even more pronounced in certain streams of Protestant thought, such as Paleo-Orthodoxy.